nipayne/personal-site/content/about.md

 ## About Me
 {{< figure class="aboutimag"  src="/profile2.jpg" alt="aboutimag">}}

-Thanks for checking out this page.
+Thank you for checking out this page.
 A little about me -  I finished my BS in Mathematics in 2022 and my MS in Applied Math in 2023, both at Northeastern University.
 Now, I am completing my first year as a PhD student in mathematics at Pennsylvania State University, where my primary research interests are in PDEs, specifically conservation laws.

 After I finish my degree, my hope is to remain in academia - I would love to be a math professor at a small college in the middle of nowhere that emphasizes undergraduate research.
 While I don't know if that is where I'll end up, I will do everything I can to head in that direction.